Pathway Tools Installation Guide

 for more information.

-- Compound Structure Editors (optional, not required): To
+- Compound Structure Editor (optional, not required): To

 allow convenient editing of compound structures, an external editor

-is supported, which is a Java applet.
+is supported, which runs in a Web browser.
 It

 so these commonly used identifiers are updated as